Open Data Hub logo

 Cluster queue

 The Kueue ClusterQueue object manages a pool of cluster resources such as pods, CPUs, memory, and accelerators.
-A cluster queue can reference multiple resource flavors.
+A cluster can have multiple cluster queues, and each cluster queue can reference multiple resource flavors.

 Cluster administrators can configure a cluster queue to define the resource flavors that the queue manages, and assign a quota for each resource in each resource flavor.